admiralnlson/castle-falkenstein-fvtt/README.md

 ### Alternative: Diaries as 📖 Journal Entries
 To reinforce the notion of character diaries being a part of the world, the Host may elect to use dedicated 📖 Journal Entries for each Player Character's (or NPC's) Diary.
-In this case, the 📖 Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the player or Host.
+In this case, the 📖 Journal Entry should probably be drag-and-dropped into the Journal tab of the Character Sheet afterwards, for easier access by the player and Host.

 ## Card hands
 It is highly recommended that you use the Castle Falkenstein FoundryVTT system with a Cards UI enhancement module.